bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Auto "flipping"

 By default, dropdowns may flip to the top, or the bottom, based on their current position in the viewport.
-To disable this auto-flip feature, set the `no-flip` prop
+To disable this auto-flip feature, set the `no-flip` prop.

 <HighlightCard>
   <b-dropdown v-model="show10" text="No flipping" no-flip class="me-2">